Frequently Asked Questions

 Absolutely not!
 Students seek counseling for numerous reasons.
 They may seek counseling to explore personal growth issues in a safe and non-judgmental environment or simply want support to cope and respond to changes in their lives.
 Whatever the case, seeking counseling is a sign of personal strength.

-All students who pay a registration fee are eligible for Counseling Center services.
+All students who pay a registration fee are eligible for Counseling and Psychological Services.
 Sometimes other persons important in your life such as spouses, partners, parents, children or friends may be involved in counseling sessions with you.
 The decision to involve others will be determined by you and your counselor.
 Faculty and staff who are in crisis may be seen for one session or for a referral to counselors in the community.

-Do I have to pay a fee for Counseling Center services?
+Do I have to pay a fee for Counseling and Psychological Services?

 Students who are currently enrolled at UCR and have paid registration fees receive

-core Counseling Center services free of charge.
-When clinically indicated, individual
+core Counseling and Psychological Services free of charge.
+When clinically indicated,

-sessions beyond the initial eight may be provided and will include USHIP/GSHIP insurance
+individual sessions beyond the initial eight may be provided and will include USHIP/GSHIP

 Appointments cancelled less than 24 hours in advance, or missed/no showed appointments, will be counted as one of your allotted sessions and will be charged a Missed appointment fee.